jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 Data in this post comes from the U.S. Energy Information Administration.
 The EIA's [Hourly Electric Grid Monitor](https://www.eia.gov/electricity/gridmonitor/dashboard/electric_overview/US48/US48), has hourly granularity by region on a number of variables.
 These include total usage and generation in the region (balanced by import / export from neighboring regions), as well as a detailed look at generation by type of source (e.g., coal, nuclear, natural gas, solar, wind).

 An example of the latter is shown below, which shows the daily generation cycle of solar, days where power output is lower due to weather, and how natural gas plants are ramped up and down to offset the solar generation cycle.

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">

+In much of this post I focus my efforts of the region of Nevada where the balancing authority is NV Power.
+This is geographically the majority of the state but excludes the area around Las Vegas itself.
+I choose this region because it is mostly desert, and so weather should not obstruct solar generation on too many days, which enables me to get a better picture of idealized / unobstructed solar productivity.

 ## Ideal Solar Generation: Methodology